ibm-cloud-docs/power-iaas/modifying-instance.md

 3. A menu appears after you click the **Edit** icon.
 Here, you can change your instance's **Name**, **Entitled capacity**, **Memory (GB)**, and **VM pinning** state.

-    If the VM is inactive, you can change the processor type to Dedicated processor, Uncapped shared processor or Capped shared processor.
+    If the VM is inactive or shut down, you can change the processor type to Dedicated processor, Uncapped shared processor or Capped shared processor.
     {: tip}

     <!-- ![Modifying your server details](./images/console-modify-server-details.png "Modifying your server details"){: caption="Figure 2.
 Modifying your server details" caption-side="bottom"} -->